-I have been on this journey too!
+I’ve been on this journey too.
 Like most of us, my story starts with getting into debt.

-While my parents were great with money and did not have substantial debt, I still learned from an early age that debt is a tool that can be used to get educated, buy a home, buy a car, etc.
+While my parents were great with money and didn’t have substantial debt, I still learned from an early age that debt is a tool that can be used to get educated, buy a home, buy a car, etc.

 It is so very easy – get a credit card, spend the money, and worry about the rest later.
-It was easy for when I was a broke college student to see the allure of credit cards.
+When I was a broke college student, it was easy to see the allure of credit cards.
 I did generally pay them off each month and kept the balances low, but that got the ball rolling.

 When I graduated, I went in deeper with car loans, a mortgage loan, and student loans for my MBA program.